Pointwise convergence of multiple ergodic averages and strictly ergodic models: Introduction

-Note that Furstenberg's structure theorem \cite{F} states that each ergodic systems is a weakly mixing extension of an ergodic distal system.
+Note that Furstenberg's structure theorem \cite{F} states that each ergodic system is a weakly mixing extension of an ergodic distal system.
 Thus, by Theorem C the open question is reduced to deal with the weakly mixing extensions.
-Moreover, we have the following conjecture.